nastiazhyrnova/simple-login-and-userslist/README.md

-# Prueba técnica React de LaLiga
+# Simple login and userslist

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).